 Beware — many visa applicants lose money or are permanently barred from the United States as a result of misleading information and fraudulent applications provided by visa consultants.

-Getting to the Consulate
+Getting to the Consular Section

 No electronic and metal items are allowed to be brought into the Consulate compound, including knives, lighters, laptops, PDAs, cell phones, cameras, etc. Luggage and bags may not be brought into the Consulate.
 Food, drinks, and tobacco products are also not allowed inside the Consulate.